finom/use-change/README.md

 setAge(20);
 ```

-## Known issues
+## Known TypeScript issues

-If you know how to fix one of the following TypeScript problems, please make a PR or create an issue with an idea of how it could be fixed.
+If you know how to fix one of the following TypeScript problems, please make a PR or create an issue with your idea of how it could be fixed.

 ### Issue 1